Drinking Alcohol Can Raise Cancer Risk. How Much Is Too Much?

 Alcohol is also estimated to be the third-largest contributor to overall cancer deaths in both men and women, Gapstur says.
 "Strikingly, alcohol is estimated to account for 39,060 breast cancers [in the U.S.] per year in women," she says.

-One step towards cutting back is to be more aware — and more realistic — about how much you drink.
+One step toward cutting back is to be more aware — and more realistic — about how much you drink.
 "The first thing we need to talk about is: What is a drink?" says LoConte.

 A drink is a single shot of liquor, 5 ounces of wine or 12 ounces of beer.
 It's easy to consume more than you realize.
 Some mixed drinks contain multiple shots of liquor, and some craft beers have higher concentrations of alcohol.

-Current guidelines recommend that women consume no more than 1 drink per day, and men consume no more than 2 drinks per day.
+Current guidelines recommend that women consume no more than one drink per day, and men consume no more than two drinks per day.

 But LoConte says this may turn out to be too much.
 "I think this study, as I reviewed it, looked like a safer amount would be one drink a day for everybody, regardless of gender," LoConte says.